lulzbot3d/pyArcusLE/README.md

 [![Size Badge]][Size]
 [![License Badge]][License]

-This library contains Python bindings, for libArcusLE, for creating a socket in a thread and using this socket to send and receive messages based on the Protocol Buffers library.
+This library contains Python bindings, for libArcus, for creating a socket in a thread and using this socket to send and receive messages based on the Protocol Buffers library.
 It is designed to facilitate the communication between CuraLE and its backend and similar code.

 ## License

-pyArcusLE is released under terms of the LGPLv3 License.
+pyArcus is released under terms of the LGPLv3 License.
 Terms of the license can be found in the LICENSE file or [on the GNU website.](https://www.gnu.org/licenses/lgpl-3.0.html#license-text)

 > In general it boils down to:
-> **You need to share the source of any pyArcusLE modifications if you make an application with pyArcusLE.**
+> **You need to share the source of any pyArcusLE modifications if you make an application with pyArcus.**

 ## System Requirements